EreliaStudio/Lumina/doc/lumina_cheat_sheet.md

 - AttributeBlock share the same principle as structures for defining methods and operator overloads.

 ### Constant Blocks
-- Define uniform blocks for information shared across all calls.
+- Define uniform blocks for information shared across all calls of all lumina pipeline.
 - Constants are shared by both the Vertex and the Fragment passes.
 ```cpp
 ConstantBlock constantBlockName